 Renting a Home

-Be warned, renting in the UK is expensive.
-To find out just how expensive, see www.findaproperty.com for average rents in different areas.
+Be forewarned, renting in the UK is expensive.
+To find out just how expensive, see a property rental website for average rents in different areas.
 The good news is that many rental properties are furnished, so you can save

 on shipping or buying furniture.